 Instead of creating its own proprietary cryptocurrency, Facebook is collaborating with dozens of other organizations to launch a crypto they hope will become universal in scope.

-The recent announcement has certainly put many of the speculations surrounding the Facebook cryptocurrency to rest.
+The June announcement certainly put many of the speculations surrounding the Facebook cryptocurrency to rest.
 But there’s still plenty of unanswered questions, though the consortium building behind the cryptocurrency will have until its launch in the first half of 2020 to work those details out.

 But here’s what we know, at least up to this point.